Bust Your Windows: Critical reception

+"Bust Your Windows" earned largely favorable reviews.
 Billboard gave it a positive review, describing Sullivan's performance as "one of the most challenging vocals from a female R&B artist this year.
 Sullivan's husky voice floats effortlessly over an eerie underlining violin score, originating from a sample of producer Salaam Remi's composition "Bad Man Waltz."
 Slant Magazine also reviewed the song favorably: "Sullivan exposes the reality beneath the revenge fantasy: "Oh, but why am I the one who's still crying?"

+Jon Caramanica, writing for The New York Times noted that "Bust Your Windows" had Sullivan expressing "her feelings with the appropriate tool, a crowbar.
+"I bust the windows out your car/though it didn't mend my broken heart" she sings, over Hitchcockesque strings and a buoyant hip-hop beat [...]
+It's a stellar revenge tune, as sassy and unexpected as Carrie Underwood's "Before He Cheats," and an indicator that unlike most soul divas, Ms. Sullivan cuts her misery with a dash of whimsy."
+Jeff Ihaza from Rolling Stone magazine called the song a "timeless revenge fantasy."